any-docs/css/content/guides/grid_layout/box_alignment/index.md

 Another way to align items inside their area is to use auto margins.
 If you have ever centered a layout in the viewport, or any block level element within its parent, you may have done so by setting the right and left margin of element you wanted to center to `auto`.
 The auto margin absorbs all of the available space.
 Setting the margin to `auto` on both sides pushes the block-level element into the middle as both margins attempt to take all of the space.

-In this next example, item 1 has its {{cssxref("margin-left")}} property set to `auto`.
+In this next example, item 1 has its `margin-left` property set to `auto`.
 This pushes the content over to the right side of the area, as the auto margin takes up the available space that remained after space needed for the content has been assigned:

 ```css hidden
 * {